jonathanrickard/django-simple-bulk-emailer/README.rst

 **Advanced settings**

-These fields only need to be configured if the subscription needs to use custom templates or a custom subclass of the app's BulkEmail model.
+These fields only need to be configured if the subscription needs to use custom templates or a custom email model (for example, if you want to subclass the BulkEmail model multiple times and have separate subscriptions associated with each).
 Proceed with caution, as page views and email sending will not work correctly if these are not configured properly.

 * ``Email template directory`` — Defaults to 'django_simple_bulk_emailer/subscription/emails'.
 See the section on custom templates for more information.